-- Transcripts: Upload copies of unofficial transcripts from every postsecondary school you have attended, including study abroad programs and community colleges.
-If you are admitted to the program, you will also need to request official transcripts from each school or program.
+- Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community college, directly into the application.
+Please note that unofficial transcripts must include the following:

 - Three letters of recommendation: These letters should come from colleagues who have worked with you directly and can speak to your academic qualifications and professional strengths related to occupational therapy.